-Vertigo is the unsettling and often debilitating sensation that the whole world is whirling around you even though you’re not moving at all.
+Vertigo is the unsettling sensation that the whole world is whirling around you even though you’re not moving at all.
 It may also feel as if your body is spinning when it’s still.
-Across the population of the United States, it is estimated that 40% will experience some form of balance disorder or dizziness during their lifetime.
-In addition to the false sensation of movement that vertigo sufferers experience, nausea and vomiting, balance difficulties, hearing problems, and abnormal eye movements can also add to the picture.
+In the United States, about 40% will experience some form of balance disorder or dizziness during their lifetime.
+In addition to the false sensation of movement, nausea and vomiting, and hearing problems can also add to the picture.

 The vestibular system is a key component of a person’s ability to navigate their surroundings.
 When the vestibular system is operating correctly, it goes completely unnoticed.
 The body is able to make the necessary corrections in order to maintain its posture and sense of balance.
-However, a vestibular system that is diseased or damaged can have devastating effects in the form of vertigo, nausea, vision changes, hearing deficits, and more.
-This can have a dramatic impact on a person’s ability to go about their day in a normal fashion.
-Things, like driving a car, walking to the mailbox, meeting friends for a drink after work, or picking up children after school, can become difficult or even impossible for some vertigo sufferers.
+However, a damaged vestibular system can have devastating effects in the form of vertigo, nausea, vision changes, and more.
+In addition, this can have a dramatic impact on a person’s ability to get by every day.
+Things like driving a car, or picking up children after school, can become difficult or even impossible.

 There are many underlying causes of vertigo, and vertigo in and of itself is not a diagnosis.
-Most cases of vertigo are caused by issues within the inner ear.
-For example, BPPV (benign paroxysmal positional vertigo) occurs due to a displacement of calcium crystals that migrate into the fluid-filled canals of the inner ear and begin to disturb normal fluid movement and distort balance signals being sent to the brain.
-Meniere’s disease is due to an abnormal fluid buildup within the inner ear, leading to intense vertigo episodes as well as tinnitus, fullness/pressure in the ear, and fluctuating hearing loss.
+Most cases of vertigo stem from issues within the inner ear.
+For example, BPPV (positional vertigo) occurs due to a migration of calcium crystals into the canals of the inner ear.
+As a result, they begin to disturb normal fluid movement and distort balance signals entering the brain.
+Meniere’s disease is due to an abnormal fluid buildup within the inner ear.
+It leads to intense vertigo episodes as well as tinnitus, fullness/pressure in the ear, and fluctuating hearing loss.

 Two studies we’d like to highlight here studied 139 and 300 patients respectively who were medically diagnosed with Meniere’s disease.
 All of the patients were found to have an atlas misalignment and over 90% had a misalignment of a similar characteristic that would impact the affected ear.
 After a thorough analysis, each of these people underwent a course of upper cervical chiropractic care designed to restore normal atlas alignment in hopes that their symptoms would be reduced or eliminated.

-Atlas alignment can be negatively affected by experiencing an accident, injury, or simply by wear and tear that inevitably happens over time.
+Atlas alignment can result from an accident, injury, or simply by wear and tear that inevitably happens over time.
 As the atlas shifts, it begins to cause a series of compensations throughout your body as it tries to keep your head balanced and your eyes level.
-This can impact the vestibular system when flawed or distorted signals are sent to the brain as a result, which can lead to ongoing bouts of vertigo.
+As a result, the vestibular system functions abnormally.
+Distortion of signals that reach the brain may happen, leading to ongoing bouts of vertigo.

 Burcon MT, Health outcomes following cervical specific protocol in 300 patients with Meniere's followed over six years.
 J Upper Cervical Chiropr Res 2016; Jun 2:13-23.